Welsh Corgi (Pembroke)

 - Disproportionate shortened and curved leg bones due to Chondrodysplasia (Dwarfism – considered ‘normal’ for the breed.

-- Hip dysplasia: breed mean score 24 (this is very high – parents should be much lower)
+- Hip dysplasia: breed 5 year mean score 18.1(parents should be lower)

 - Eye disease: Multifocal retinal dysplasia (MRD) (litter screening)